Yannael/ethereumHelloWorld/README.md

 npm start
 ```

-Ganache will start an Ethereum client listening by default on port 8545, create a set of 10 Ethereum accounts with 100 ether each (you are rich!), and open up a user interface where you can get account, bloks, transactions and logs information:
+Ganache will start an Ethereum client listening by default on port 8545, create a set of 10 Ethereum accounts with 100 Ethers each (you are rich!), and open up a user interface where you can get accounts, blocks, transactions and logs information:

 ![Ganache interface](images-readme/ganache.png "Ganache interface")